SteelAsia: History

 SteelAsia was established in 1965 by Benito Yao and Go Kim Pah, the latter being the founder of Equitable Banking Corporation.
-The company was founded as the Island Metal Manufacturing Corporation setting its first steel mill in Meycauayan with the capacity of 30,000 tons per year.
+The company was founded as the Island Metal Manufacturing Corporation setting its first steel mill in Quezon City with the capacity of 30,000 tons per year.

 In the 1980s, Benjamin Yao took over SteelAsia's operations.
-It would acquire its second mill named Peninsula Steel in 1989 in Batangas.
-SteelAsia would establish a new steel bar mill in Bulacan in 1996 which introduced rolling mill technologies to the Philippine steel industry.
+It would establish its second mill named Peninsula Steel in 1989 in Meycauyan, Bulacan.
+SteelAsia would establish a new steel bar mill in Bulacan in 1996 which introduced modern rolling mill technologies to the Philippine steel industry.

 From the mid-2000s to the early 2010s, SteelAsia expanded its reinforcing bar production capacity; from producing 279,000 tons of rebar in 2006 to 1.2 million tons in 2013, securing almost half of the rebar market share in the Philippines.
-In 2014, it acquired two steel mills in Mindanao, which would become the only rebar manufacturing facilities in the region.
+In 2014, it began operations of two steel mills in Mindanao, to serve the Mindanao region.

-In 2019, SteelAsia is reportedly in preparation to have an initial public offering within the next two years.
 The company has also lobbied against the proliferation of induction furnace produced steel which it views as substandard and a detriment to the domestic steel industry.
 SteelAsia also started work on the Lemery Works which would be the first steel beam manufacturing facility in the Philippines upon its completion in 2023.

-SteelAsia planned to build a steel mill in Plaridel, Bulacan but was met with opposition from church leaders and residents of the town due to the proximity of the facility to existing rice fields and a residential area.

-The Department of Trade and Industry (DTI) in 2020 suspended SteelAsia's standard license after DTI found that the facility produced substandard steel.
-SteelAsia released a statement that the DTI findings only involved its Meycuayan steel mill and two specific sizes of steel bars and pledged to do corrective actions to make the facility fully compliant again.
+SteelAsia Manufacturing Corporation's Compostela, Cebu plant, CEO Ben Yao & Rafael Hidalgo exported P1.8 billion (35,000 metric tons) worth of green steel, high-strength rebar to a Canadian subway system in Vancouver.
+Acciona designed the 3-kilometer section of the Ontario Line subway.
+"We also supplied the bar for the Cebu–Cordova Link Expressway and the contractor was Acciona," Benjamin Yao said.
+Further, it obtained an P8.3-billion loan for its P18-billion steel mill in Lemery, Batangas.

 Steel mills

-SteelAsia has five operating steel mills as of 2018.
-These facilities are:
+SteelAsia operates six steel mills as of 2023.